SuyashLakhotia/UniversityNotes/CZ 3001 - Advanced Computer Architecture/Module 1.md

 	- Either increase the performance or reduce the energy dissipation without significantly deteriorating the other.
 		- Parallel Processing & Pipelining.
 	- Voltage-Frequency Scaling
 		- If a system is designed to provide more than required performance at a given voltage, then the operating voltage and frequency can be scaled down to provide needed performance with lower power dissipation.

-### Misc.
-Notes
+### Notes
 - Power dissipation makes the device hotter, which reduces the reliability of the processor.